~This shop has been compensated by #CollectiveBias, Inc. and its advertiser #BabyDiaperSavings. All opinions are mine alone.

 3. Hot glue your ribbon (we started with the ribbon in the middle of the diaper and quickly realized that the diaper wreath looks better with the ribbon at the top of the diapers.

-4. Secure the diapers to the wire wreath frame using white ribbon.
-We only looped around one set of wires but realized that the diapers are more secure when you loop around all wires.
-Like I said this was total trial and error.
-Another option would be to hot glue the diapers (on the ribbon of course) to a cardboard or wooden wreath frame (this option is probably quicker than using ribbon to attach diapers to a wire wreath frame).
+4. Secure the diapers to the wire wreath frame using a white ribbon.
+We only looped around one set of wires but realized that the diapers are more secure when you loop around all cables.
+As I said, this was total trial and error.
+Another option would be to hot glue the diapers (on the ribbon, of course) to a cardboard or wooden wreath frame (this option is probably quicker than using ribbon to attach diapers to a wire wreath frame).

-5. Attach goodies to diapers using double sided tape, hot glue, white ribbon, and rubber brands.
+5. Attach goodies to diapers using double-sided tape, hot glue, white ribbon, and rubber bands.

 7. Attach a ribbon to the top of the wreath frame for hanging.
-If you use a wooden or cardboard wreath frame you can hot glue this ribbon, if you choose a wire wreath frame you can just attach the ribbon by tying it on.
+Using a wooden or cardboard wreath frame, you can hot glue this ribbon; if you choose a wire wreath frame, you can attach the ribbon by tying it on.

-The awesome thing about creating a diaper wreath is that you can personalize your baby gift based on gender, and the parents interests.
+The remarkable thing about creating a diaper wreath is that you can personalize your baby gift based on gender and the parent’s interests.
+We chose a princess crown baby toy because we have been calling her a princess since we found out it was a girl!
+You can spend as much or as little as you want on this diaper wreath, which makes it the perfect baby shower gift for any budget!
+Whatever you do, make sure the diapers are still usable!
 Also, don’t forget to purchase a “centerpiece” to hang from the top of the wreath.
-We chose a princess crown baby toy because we have been calling her a princess since we found out it was a girl!
-You can really spend as much or as little as you want on this diaper wreath, which makes it the perfect baby shower gift for any budget!
-Whatever you do make sure the diapers are still usable!

 So, what do you think?
 Do you think my sister-in-law Krystle will like her baby shower gift?

-If you would like to make your own diaper wreath be sure to print these Parent’s Choice diapers coupons before you head to Walmart that way you can save even more.
-Moms can save $240 a year using Parent’s Choice so introducing them to the brand before the baby comes is a gift that keeps on giving!
-If you’re looking for the new and improved Parent’s Choice diapers you can find them here.
+Moms can save $240 a year using Parent’s Choice, so introducing them to the brand before the baby comes is a gift that keeps on giving!
+If you would like to make your diaper wreath is sure to print these Parent’s Choice diapers coupons before you head to Walmart.
+That way, you can save even more. , If you’re looking for the new and improved Parent’s Choice diapers, you can find them here.